saprykin/plibsys/README.md

 ## Platforms

-plibsys is a cross-platform, highly portable library, it is fully covered with unit tests and was tested on the following platforms:
+plibsys is a cross-platform, highly portable library, it is fully covered with unit tests and was tested on the following desktop platforms:

 * GNU/Linux
 * macOS